rarebreed/protean-service/retro/story/src/preface.md

 The actual setting is loosely based on 1600s Malaysia and Indonesia.
 This was an area and era interesting for a couple of reasons.
 The Dutch and Spanish had recently just invaded and the entire region was a potpurri of cultures and religions.
-There was the older Majapahit and Sri Vijayan empires in the Malay archipelago, but there were the neighboring Chams of Vietnam, the Angkors in Cambodians and the "savage" Filipinos (NB, I am part pinoy, so no flames please...AFAWK, the Filipinos didn't have a strong central empire before the Spaniards arrived).
+There was the older Majapahit and Sri Vijayan empires in the Malay archipelago, but there were the neighboring Chams of Vietnam, the Angkors in Cambodia and the "savage" Filipinos (NB, I am part pinoy, so no flames please...AFAWK, the Filipinos didn't have a strong central empire before the Spaniards arrived).
 There were also Annamese from Vietnam, the Mandarins from China, the Chola from India and Arabic traders.
 Buddhism and Hinduism were slowly dying out, being forced out by Islam from Indian and Arabic traders.
+And let's not forget the arrival of the Europeans as future colonizers.

-I also wanted for a specific reason to _not_ have a white ethnocentric culture and setting.
+I also wanted, for a specific reason, to _not_ have a white ethnocentric culture and setting.
 These settings have been done to death.
 For that matter, so have Japanese and to a lesser degree Chinese settings.
 Very few people know about any of the other Asiatic cultures.
-And even the Japanese or Chinese based don't truly give a flavor of Shintoism, Zen/Chan or Taoism.
+And even the Japanese or Chinese based settings don't truly give a flavor of Shintoism, Zen/Chan or Taoism.
 I think this is a great tragedy.
 There is a lot we could learn from these other cultures and religions.

 In fact, I think a huge reason Star Wars was so popular, was it was the first mainstream movie that exposed a Western audience to a mystic "religion" that was primarily based on Buddhism and Taoism.
-In fact, the setting will have its own version of Jedis, and in fact, more than one version.
+The setting will have its own version of Jedis, and in fact, more than one version.

 ### About being woke